nachiket59/Spoiler-Alert/README.md

 # Spoiler-Alert

-##### Chrome extension which notifies you the presence of spoiler words in web page and mask them.
+##### Chrome extension which notifies you the presence of spoiler words in web page and masks them.

 ### Features
 ##### 1. Adding and removing spoiler words.